 Notification covers messages used to provide status alerts and this is often implemented by clients subscribing or listening for such "interrupts".
 This interaction paradigm underlies event-based programming models.
 The Java Message Service JMS is a well established solution that can operate in point to point (service to service) mode or through a facilitating broker.
-WS-Eventing [34] is a simple point to point standard from Microsoft whereas WSN [35] is a family of specifications proposed by IBM and others, and is a more comprehensive solution supporting brokered as well as point to point solutions.
+WS-Eventing [36] is a simple point to point standard from Microsoft whereas the WSN notification proposal [37] is a family of specifications proposed by IBM and others that offers a more comprehensive set of services including brokered as well as point to point solutions.
 This publish-subscribe area is reasonably well understood and we expect that some reconciliation of these different standards will be achieved relatively soon.
 However, given the present state of flux in this area we propose to omit both at present from WS-I+.